Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Estimation of precision matrix for sub-Gaussian data

 \end{thm}

-For i.i.d. data, $\tau'=\sqrt{(\log p)/n}$, so the above results in Theorem~\ref{I-spice_thm2} reduce to those given in \citet{Roth08}.
-The condition $\tau'=o(1/\sqrt{1+s_p})$ implies $s_p=o(\tau'^{-2})=o(n/\log p)$, meaning that $\bd{\Omega}$ needs to be very sparse.
+Again by Remarks \ref{rmk1} and \ref{rmk2}, $u_1=O(\sqrt{(\log p)/n})$ is achievable for the short-memory case \eqref{short mem multi} and also for some long-memory cases, thus for such temporally dependent data Theorem~\ref{spice_thm2} gives the same convergence rates as those given in \cite{Roth08} for i.i.d. observations.
+The condition $u_1=o(1/\sqrt{1+s_p})$ implies $s_p=o(u_1^{-2})=o(n/\log p)$, meaning that $\mb{\Omega}$ needs to be very sparse.
 Such a condition easily fails for many simple band matrices when $p\ge n$.
-Under the irrepresentability condition, however, the sparsity requirement can be relaxed \citep{Ravi11}.